ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > [https://github.com/ReproNim/simple_workflow](simple_workflow) analysis.
 > You should submit an initial PR with one of the changes, and then improve it
 > with subsequent additional commits, and see how the PR gets automatically updated.
-> Possible changes for the first commit to initiate a PR:
+> Suggested changes for the first commit to initiate a PR:
 > - a completely dummy change to README.md (0 points)
-> - a typo fix to README.md (10 points)
+> - fix an actual typo in README.md (10 points)
 >
 > Then proceed to enact more meaningful change:
 > - adjust `circle.yml` to run analysis (look for line with `run_demo_workflow.py`)